-The Pony Club NSW State Camp brings together the top 75 riders in the disciplines of Dressage, Showjumping, Eventing, Mounted Games and Advanced Horsemanship.
+The Pony Club NSW State Camp brings together the top 75 riders in the disciplines of Dressage, Showjumping, Eventing, Mounted Games, Advanced Horsemanship and Sporting.
 The camp is held in January every year from Sunday to Friday at the Sydney International Equestrian Centre (SIEC).
 Riders receive instruction from top Instructors and lectures from horse industry professionals.

 Camp starts on Sunday where all riders meet and settle in.
 Instruction takes place from Monday to Thursday and riders depart on Friday morning.
 Evenings include lectures from well-known personalities in the horse world, veterinary surgeons and other fun activities.
 State Camp is not only about receiving the best instruction for you and your horse it is also about making great friendships which can last a lifetime.
 Your horse will be well looked after by experts who give 24-hour supervision, you will stay in comfortable twin share cabins onsite at SIEC, and receive all meals.
 Horses are stabled and instruction takes place at SIEC which has covered stables, an indoor arena, various outdoor arenas and a training cross country course.
 The Camp is open to Pony Club members who;

 - Are financial members for the year of the State Camp with the Association through their Club before the 1st November in the year prior.